purpose2do/actableai-lib/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 **actableai-lib** is a Python module for automated Machine Learning and Analytics.
-It offers a wide range of *tasks* that automatically infer statistics or results based on your Data.
+It offers a wide range of *tasks* that automatically infer statistics or results based on your data.

 This repository is a library used for our main app [app.actable.ai](https://app.actable.ai) where you can run every analytics and inferences without coding.

-This project is started and maintained by [Actable](https://actable.ai).
-Any volunteers who wants to participate in this open source project.
+This project is started and maintained by [Actable AI](https://actable.ai).

 ### Built With